SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

 ### **3.2.
 Actors Description**
 1. **User**: A player who uses Discord authentication to access the app.
 They can set preferences, join groups via group matching, interact with other users, and report users if needed.
 2. **Admin**: A system administrator who monitors user reports and has the authority to ban users if necessary, ensuring a safe and fair community environment.

-### March 12th 2025 Changes

-#### 3.5 Non Functional Requirements
-- **Change**: Change non functional requirements.
-- **Modified Sections**: Non Functional Requirements
-- **Rationale**: Based on the feedback received from Milestone 3, we revised and updated our non-functional requirements.
-The previous requirements were untestable and lacked measurable criteria.
-We have now replaced them with two new non-functional requirements that are clear, measurable, and testable.

-#### 4.7 Non Functional Requirements Design
-- **Change**: Updated validation.
-- **Modified Sections**: Non Functional Requirements Design
-- **Rationale**: As mentioned above we have changed our non-functional requirements.
-Hence, we have also changed the validation required.
+They can also add additional games for users to play.

 ### **3.3.
 Functional Requirements**